weaveworks/wksctl/README.md

-# ⚠️ [Weave Kubernetes System Control has been retired](https://eol.weave.works/).
+# ⚠️ [Weave Kubernetes System has been retired](https://eol.weave.works/).
 This repo is now archived. ⚠️

 Please see <https://www.weave.works/product/gitops/> and <https://www.weave.works/product/gitops-enterprise/> for alternatives.